oppacuchu/gmail-to-drive/README.md

 ### Prerequisites

-This add-on works only for Google Workspace accounts (you need access to Google Apps Script).
+This add-on works only for Google Workspace accounts (you need access to Google Apps Script) and uploads the files in a Shared drive of Google Drive.

 ### Installation